ensisoft/detonator/README.md

 1. There's a standard game engine that is built into a shared library called GameEngine.dll or libGameEngine.so.
 2. A launcher application called GameMain will read a config.json file.
 The JSON file contains information about windowing, context creation etc.
-   1. The launcher application will load the engine library and create an Application object instance.
+   1. The launcher application will load the engine library and create an <Engine> object instance.
-   2. The launcher application will create the native window system window and also create the Open GL rendering context which it will then give to the app instance.
+   2. The launcher application will create the native window system window and also create the Open GL rendering context which it will then give to the engine instance.
 3. The launcher application will then enter the top-level game loop.
 Inside the loop it will:
-   1. Process any window system window events to handle pending keyboard/mouse etc. events and pass them to the app as needed.
+   1. Process any window system window events to handle pending keyboard/mouse etc. events and pass them to the engine as needed.
-   2. Handle events coming from the app instance.
+   2. Handle events coming from the engine instance.
 These could be for example requests to toggle full screen mode.
    3. Accumulate and track time, call functions to Update, Tick and Draw the app instance.

 Inside the game engine the following will take place.
 1. The various subsystems are updated and ticked.
 These include physics, audio, scripting etc.
-2. The renderer is used to draw the current background and foreground scenes.
+2. The renderer is used to draw the current scene.
 3. The engine will handle the input events (mouse, keyboard) coming from the host process and choose the appropriate action.
    For example If a UI is being shown the input is passed to the UI subsystem.
 The inputs are then also passed to the game scripting system and ultimately to your game's Lua scripts.